vapor/blog/Content/posts/the-future-of-vapor.md

 Work has [now begun](https://github.com/vapor/vapor/pull/3229) on the next version of Vapor, Vapor 5.
 Whilst the APIs are very much up for change, we have some high-level goals we want to hit.
 Our absolute goal is for Vapor to not only be one of the de facto frameworks when building Swift applications, but a de facto choice for building a backend in _any_ language.

-Other goals include:
+The main goals include:

-* The same Vapor experience
+* The same, great, Vapor experience
 * Full structured concurrency
 * Full up-to-date ecosystem integration
 * Provide a foundation for a modern backend